|

 The Harvestman engine has four major components;

-In addition to its primary role as the foundation for the search technology used in Harvestman, the source code library is suitable for many other applications.
-It is particularly suited to architecting Web Services and other internet tools and technologies.
+In addition to its primary role as the foundation for the search technology used in Harvestman, the source code

 Web crawling component, responsible for navigating and fetching files and documents of all descriptions from the internet.